-Due to recent changes in Florida law, the College would like to make you aware of the details of Florida's "bring your gun to work" law as it pertains to Flagler College.
-(The "Preservation and Protection of the Right to Keep and Bear Arms in Motor Vehicles Act of 2008" (§ 790.251, Fla.
+Due to recent changes in Florida law, students should be aware of the details of Florida's "bring your gun to work" law as it pertains to Flagler College.
+The "Preservation and Protection of the Right to Keep and Bear Arms in Motor Vehicles Act of 2008" (§ 790.251, Fla.
 Stat.
-(2008)) went into effect July 1, 2008.)
+(2008) went into effect July 1, 2008.

 Flagler College is exempt from this law as an educational institution [as defined in § 790.115, Fla.
 Stat.
 (2006)].
 No students, staff, or faculty members (including contract workers, interns, volunteers, and guests) are allowed to bring a firearm to the Flagler College campus or keep a firearm locked inside their vehicle in any Flagler-owned or leased parking lot.
-Please keep in mind, however, that active sworn law enforcement personnel are allowed to carry firearms (concealed or not) at all times.
-For more information on this law and the full text of the Florida Statute, you can review this legislation online at www.flsenate.gov under SB1130.
+Active sworn law enforcement personnel, however, are allowed to carry firearms (concealed or not) at all times.
+For more information on this law and the full text of the Florida Statute, see this legislation online at www.flsenate.gov under SB1130.